RohanNero/evm-feeds/README.md

     )
 ```

 The price, `sqrtPriceX96`, is returned as a `uint160` variable.
-To make the price fit our shared 8 decimal format, we can convert the number from Q64.96 into an integer scaled to 8 decimals.
+To make the price fit our shared format, we can convert the number from Q64.96 into an integer scaled to 8 decimals.
 Then, since the price is in terms of 1 USDC to WETH, we calculate the inverse value to get the USDC value of 1 WETH.

 ```solidity
 uint256 flippedPrice = (sqrtPriceX96 >> 96) ** 2;